creepygitsmods/hdrmods-test/index.md

 sidebar: false
 ---

-{% include callout.html type="tip" content="As of September 17th, 2025, this is the test website for <a href="https://www.hdrmods.com/"> HDRMods.com</a>  If you were directed here please go to <a href="https://www.hdrmods.com/"> HDRMods.com</a> instead." %}
+{% include callout.html type="warning" content="Hello, CreepyMods.com has moved to HDRMods.com.
+Guides listed here may be incomplete or incorrect.
+If you were directed here please go to https://www.hdrmods.com/ instead." %}

 - [**Introduction to using ReShade with HDR**](Introduction-to-using-ReShade-with-HDR)